 Problem Possible Cause and Recommended Action The subject is out of focus in the recorded image.
 The image may not be focused properly.
 When composing the image, make sure the subject is located inside the focus frame.
-The flash does not fire.
-(Flash Off) is selected as the flash mode, change to another mode (page 36).
-If the battery is dead, charge it (page 16).
-If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 36) or select a different BEST SHOT scene (page 57).
-The (Flash Off) icon flashes red on the monitor screen and the flash does not fire.
-The flash unit may be malfunctioning.
-Contact a CASIO authorized service center or your original retailer.
-Note that though the flash will not fire, you still can use the camera for non-flash shots.
-Camera powers down during Self-timer countdown.
+The flash does no fire. t 1)If (Flash Off) is selected as the flash mode, change to another mode (page 39).
+2)If the battery is dead, charge it (page 17).
+3)If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 39) or select a different BEST SHOT scene (page 56).
+The (Flash Of icon flashes red of the monitor screed and the flash does not fire. authorized service center or your original retailer.
+Note that though the flash will not fire, you still can use the camera for Camera powers down during Self-timer countdown.
 The battery may be dead.
-Charge the battery (page 16).
-The monitor screen image is out of focus.
-1)You may be using Manual Focus and have not focused the image.
-Focus the image (page 38).
+Charge the battery (page 17).
+The monitor scree image is out of focus. n 1)You may be using Manual Focus and have not focused the image.
+Focus the image (page 41).
 2)You may be using ☑ (Macro) for scenery or portraits.
-Use Auto Focus for scenery and portrait shots (page 38).
+Use Auto Focus for scenery and portrait shots (page 41).
 3)You may be trying to use Auto Focus or ☑ (Infinity) when shooting a close-up shot.
-Use the ☑ (Macro) for close ups (page 38).
+Use the ☑ (Macro) for close ups (page 41).
 There is a vertical line in the monitor screen image.
-Shooting a very brightly lit subject can cause a vertical band to appear in the monitor screen image.
-This is a CCD phenomenon known as "vertical smear", and does not indicate malfunction of the camera.
-Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie.
 There is digital noise in images.
 1)Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
 Use a light or some other means to illuminate the subject.
 2)You may be attempting to shoot in a dark location with (Flash Off) selected, which can increase digital noise and make images appear coarse.
-In this case, turn on flash (page 36) or use lights for illumination.
+In this case, turn on flash (page 39) or use lights for illumination.
 3)Shooting with a high ISO sensitivity setting or with the Lighting feature can cause an increase in digital noise.
 Use a light or some other means to illuminate the subject.